TRANSFER STUDENT INFORMATION

 - Complete an application to Rockford University and be accepted for admission.

-- A cumulative grade point average of 2.75 on transferable course work at time of application.
+- A cumulative grade point average of 2.75 on transferable course work at the time of application.

-- Make application to the University no later than February 14th for Fall Admission and August 15th for Spring Admission.
+- Make application to the University no later than February 14th for Fall Admission and October 1st for Spring Admission.
 Late submissions will not be accepted.
-Once you are admitted to the university, your admissions counselor will give you the application to the nursing program which will be submitted back to your counselor upon completion.
+Once you are admitted to the University, your admissions counselor will give you the application to the nursing program which will be submitted back to your counselor upon completion.

-- Completion of a minimum of 45 credit hours at conclusion of semester preceding entrance to nursing major.
+- Completion of a minimum of 45 credit hours at the conclusion of the semester preceding entrance to the nursing major.

-- Complete the nurse entrance exam; cost to student is $35 (fee subject to change).
+- Complete the nurse entrance exam; the cost to the student is $35 (fee subject to change).